Shalimov/ISSchemaTools/README.md

-This pack contains various tools to work with JavaScript object.
+This pack contains various tools to work with JavaScript objects.
 It is created to help you avoid monotonous work such as extract data fields from JS object, transform values(trim, substring, replace, and etc..) and validate object schema fields.
 The idea to create these tools came after long work with MeteorJS & MongoDB.

 # How to install it?